Author

 Digital product passports are a way to maintain and exchange accurate records along a product’s lifecycle.
 This would include information on its origins, use, performance, maintenance, disposal, warranty, and sustainability information.

-The best way to stay compliant with regulations and benefit from this trend is to create a plan and outline the steps for setting up a digital product passport.
+The best way to stay compliant with these regulations and benefit from this trend is to create a plan and outline the steps for setting up a digital product passport.

 What information goes into a digital product passport?